Drovosek01/hackintosh_DELL_Vostro_3267_i5-6400/docs/ENG/README.md

 * USB 3.0 and USB 2.0 ports
 * 3.5 mini Jack port
 * Ethernet
-* TurboBoost and / or SpeedStep
+* TurboBoost and SpeedStep
+* Wifi

 ### What doesn't work

 * Sleep - if you click on "Apple" and turn on "Sleep", then the system unit will fall asleep in a minute, and then wake up and the monitor will not wake up - I’m looking for a solution to the problem
 * D-Sub (VGA)
-* FaceTime, iMessage, HandOff, Continuity - in order to make these functions work you need wifi (and probably bluetooth, but it's not accurate).
-Maybe you need to buy compatible with macOS Mojave Wifi modules and replace or connect them, or you can make the existing Wifi and bluetooth modules work, but I did not want to do it, because I use the Internet via Ethernet wire
+* FaceTime, iMessage, HandOff, Continuity

 ### What not verified

-* Wifi
 * Bluetooth
 * HDMI Audio
 * Drive (it is recognized in macOS and can even be opened by pressing a couple of buttons in the interface, but I don't have a DVD/CD to check the drive)